What Is a Panic Attack?

 At the Trauma Therapy Center, our core belief is that each individual has unique strengths and our aim is to help you realize and integrate them into your life.
 We practice with the understanding that given the right tools for healing, anyone can overcome their symptoms and achieve healing.
 Our therapists are dedicated to working with you to determine the tools that work best for your lifestyle and personal preferences.

-“For many of my clients, I find that using science-backed tools that are easily accessible for daily use provides the best results.” – Liz Chelak, MSW, CCTSI, CRPS
+“For many of my clients, I find that using science-backed tools that are easily accessible for daily use provides the best results.” – Liz Chelak, LCSW, CCTSI, CRPS

 Cognitive Behavioral Therapy (CBT)